 Other additions: Stir in Kalamata olives, vegan feta cheese crumbles, garbanzo beans (chickpeas), or anything else you see fit.

-Gluten-free option: Farro is not a gluten-free grain.
+Gluten-free option: Farro is not gluten-free.
 So if looking for a gluten-free option, you can substitute it with quinoa, brown rice, or other gluten-free grain if desired.

 You can either serve immediately or chill in the fridge for at least an hour.
 This allows the flavors to further combine.

-Be sure to stir again before serving as some dressing will settle at the bottom.
+Tip: Be sure to stir again before serving as some dressing will settle at the bottom!

 Greek Farro Salad with Vinegar Dressing